Festivals & Events

 Celebrate the delicate beauty of wisteria at the flower's signature shrine

-The Kasuga Taisha Grand Shrine in Nara Prefecture comes to life every spring when, in early May, more than 200 wisteria trees are in full bloom.
-The symbol of the shrine is a wisteria bloom and the miko, or shrine maidens, also wear headpieces decorated with the elegant purple flower.
+The Kasuga Taisha Shrine in Nara Prefecture comes to life every spring when, in early May, more than 200 wisteria trees are in full bloom.
+The symbol of the shrine is a wisteria bloom and the mikanko, or shrine maidens, also wear headpieces decorated with the elegant purple flower.

-- The Kasuga Taisha Shinen Manyo Botanical Garden, which is the best place to see the flowers in their glory
+- The Kasuga Taisha Shrine Manyou Botanical Garden, which is the best place to see the flowers in their glory

 - The Sunazuri no Fuji, a drooping, aged wisteria tree with flowers growing so long that they nearly touch the ground